Terms & Conditions

 8.5 We are under no obligation to provide the Goods to You at the incorrect (lower) price, even after we have sent You an Acceptance, if the pricing error is obvious and unmistakable and could have reasonably been recognised by You as a mispricing.

-8.10 Our payment terms for credit accounts are 30 days from the date of invoice.
+8.8 Our payment terms for credit accounts are 30 days end of month.
 All payments must be made in sterling (GBP).
 If you are in default, we reserve the right to charge interest on overdue accounts at a rate of 5% above Bank of England base lending rate for each month or part thereof that You remain in default.
 We reserve the right to withhold dispatch of the Goods if your account is in arrears.

 9. Damages, Shortages & Returns